11 Best Places to Take Pictures in Kansas City

 Target dimensions: 1080×1920 px (exact), or maintain a 9:16 ratio (any multiple of 1080×1920 scales correctly).

-The Story frame is 1080×1920, but interactive elements (like profile name, swipe-up areas, and reply bar) cover the top and bottom roughly 250 pixels.
+The Story frame is 1080×1920, but interface elements such as the profile name, Link stickers, captions, and reply controls can cover parts of the frame.
 Keep text, logos, and subjects inside the central safe area:

 Content outside these margins is still visible but may be partially covered by UI overlays.